 - Fortified cereals

-If you’re not sure you’re getting enough in your diet, a supplement could help; but ask a dietician or your physician for advice on this first.
+If you’re not sure you’re getting enough in your diet, a supplement could help; but ask a registered dietician or your physician for advice on this first.

 Listen to your body.

 As with any injury, it’s essential that you assess it sooner rather than later, so if you’re developing bone pain, get it checked out.

 According to Dr. Parthasarathy, it’s common for runners to avoid seeking treatment for stress fractures, but trying to continue running on this kind of injury can worsen it significantly.

 The treatment of stress fractures vary depending on the type of fracture.
 Many can be managed by reducing sporting activity and adjusting risk factors, while some will need more intensive rehabilitation and even surgery.

 Some fractures require a boot, surgical shoe, or stiff soled shoes.
 According to Dr. Parthasarathy, not wearing the prescribed footwear or continuing to run when you’re advised not to can not only affect the time it takes to heal, but could potentially turn a stress fracture into a complete break in the bone.

 Remember, the sooner you begin treating the problem, the sooner you can come back as a stronger, healthier runner.